zzangupenn/f1tenth_system/README.md

 # f1tenth_system

-This repo is for ROS2 humble and add support for sick lidar.
+This repo is for ROS2 humble and adds support for sick lidar.
+Tested on Jetpack 6.0 DP.

 Run the following steps to install sick_scan_xd on Linux with ROS 2 humble: